haimp2/Football-Game-Service/README.md

 Get list of matches by team filtered by status
 Get list of matches by tournament.
 Get list of matches by tournament filtered by status

-Assumptions:
-The clients of this system know the teams and tournaments it supports The data in the Data origin has a known format and is valid.
-The matches input file path can be hard coded to the example input file path and No need to handle concurrency concerns.
-No Ul is required.
-All of the service responses will be in json format.
-No persistence required.